 Before the event

 If you have a clear idea of the goals you intend to achieve through a certain event, then you will be better able to measure its success.
 It is imperative that you define specific objectives for your team before setting up the event.

 Consider what you want your networking session to accomplish for your company.

 - What do we get out of this event?

 - Who are the attendees, and what should they walk away with?

 - How does this virtual networking event tie in with the company’s goals?

-Remember to set SMART (Specific, Measurable, Achievable, Realistic, and Timely) goals and make sure the entire project team understands what you’re aiming for.
+Remember to set SMART (Specific, Measurable, Achievable, Realistic, and Timely) goals and ensure the entire project team understands what you’re aiming for.